 There are different types of targeted therapy, but ALK-positive NSCLC responds best to targeted therapies with tyrosine kinase inhibitors (TKIs).
 Tyrosine kinases are proteins that allow signals to be sent from one cell to the other.
 These signals are sent to tyrosine kinase receptors on cells.
 When you have an ALK mutation, the tyrosine kinases send messages to the receptors that tell the cancer cells to grow and spread.
 However, when you receive a TKI, the drug blocks the signal from reaching the receptor, which means the cancer cells do not continue to grow and spread and the cancer is kept in check.

-There are currently five FDA-approved ALK TKIs (also called ALK inhibitor):
+There are currently six FDA-approved ALK TKIs (also called ALK inhibitors):

 - Alectinib (Alecensa®): A kinase inhibitor indicated for the treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) as detected by an FDA-approved test.
 It is also approved for adjuvant treatment in adult patients following tumor resection of ALK-positive NSCLC (tumors ≥ 4 cm or node positive) as detected by an FDA-approved test.